A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Introduction

 \section{Introduction}

-Aberration occurs when an ultrasound beam is not properly focused during beamforming, typically due to heterogeneous sound speed in the media that does not align with the beamforming sound speed.
-During the image reconstruction process, this impaired focus can cause degradation in the image quality, including decreased resolution, visibility, and contrast \cite{Ali2023Aberration}.
-Clinically, aberration can impact medical diagnosis, especially in cases of high depth \textit{in vivo} imaging, such as abdominal applications \cite{Deng2017Quantifying, Smereczynski2018Pitfalls}, and in overweight or obese individuals.
-To alleviate these problems, aberration correction methods that compensate for the errors due to sound speed heterogeneity have been of high interest for many decades.
+In ultrasound B-mode imaging, aberrations occur when a beam is not optimally focused during beamforming, typically due to spatial variations in sound speed within the medium that differ from the constant sound speed assumed for image reconstruction.
+This impaired focus can cause degradation in the image quality, including decreased resolution, visibility, and contrast \cite{Ali2023Aberration}.
+Clinically, aberration can impact medical diagnosis, especially when imaging at high depths, such as in abdominal screening \cite{Deng2017Quantifying, Smereczynski2018Pitfalls} and with overweight or obese individuals.
+To alleviate these problems, aberration correction methods that compensate for the focusing errors caused by sound speed heterogeneity have been of high interest for many decades.